lexu27/macos-dotfiles/README.md

 * Browser: Firefox

 # TODOs
+- [ ] Actually upload my dotfiles (this would be easier with nix smh)
 - [x] Redesign clock layout in sketchybar
 - [x] Add dynamic island on all monitors
 - [ ] Add calendar time blocks to sketchybar